 Fresh is always best so you should try to drink the smoothie straight after making it.
 However, to save yourself some time in the morning you can make it the night before.
 Just store it in an air tight container in the fridge.
 Make sure to give it a quick stir before drinking.

+If you have made your own pumpkin puree and have lots of seeds you don't want to waste, then why not roast them.
 Pick off all the flesh bits from the seeds and throw it away.
 Pat the seeds dry with a tea towel or paper towels and then mix them with a little olive oil, a sprinkle of salt and toss to coat.
 You can also add other seasonings like chilli powder or even fajita/Cajun seasoning.
 Curry powder works well too.

 Line a baking sheet with baking paper and arrange the pumpkin seeds in a single layer.
 Roast for 15 minutes, until the seeds are nice and crispy.